 ]

-During a node pool update, the kubelet and container runtime are updated.
+Upgrading a node pool involves upgrading the kubelet and the container runtime.
 Before you upgrade a node pool, make sure that you have upgraded the control plane to the target version.

-kubelet: Update the kubelet on all nodes in a node pool to the same version as the control plane.
+Kubelet upgrade: Upgrades the kubelet of nodes in the node pool to the same version as the control plane.

-Container runtime: If a new container runtime version is available, you can update the container runtime of the nodes in a node pool to the new version.
+Container runtime upgrade: When a new version of the container runtime is released, you can upgrade the container runtime of the nodes to the latest version.

 Upgrade the operating system image of a Windows node pool

-You can refer to Replace the operating system to upgrade the operating system image of a node pool to the latest version to benefit from new features, optimizations, and bug fixes.
+For more information, see Replace the operating system.
+You can upgrade the operating system image of the node pool to the latest version to benefit from new features, optimizations, and bug fixes.

 References

-If your business has unpredictable traffic spikes and requires Windows nodes, we recommend that you use Windows virtual nodes and schedule pods to these virtual nodes.
+If your business requires Windows nodes and experiences unpredictable traffic spikes, we recommend that you use Windows virtual nodes and schedule pods to the virtual nodes.
 For more information, see (Invitational preview) Schedule pods to Windows virtual nodes.